zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

 > In the loop below, the steps tries to capture the name of the parent zone of
 > **Child Zone** and the IP addresses of the name servers for that parent zone.
 > This is done using a modified version of the "QNAME minimization" technique
 > [RFC 9156].
-SOA as the query type used for traversing the tree.
+SOA is the query type used for traversing the tree.

 5. While the *Remaining Servers* is non-empty pick next name server IP address and zone name from the set ("Server Address" and "Zone Name") and do: